 Fieldwire users on the Business plan subscription can capture 360º degree photos by linking a Ricoh Theta camera directly to the Fieldwire app.
 The photos are viewable on both the web and mobile version of Fieldwire and are a speedy way to track the progress of your project.

-To do this, first connect your mobile device to the WiFi generated by the Ricoh Theta camera.
+Connect your mobile device to the WiFi generated by the Ricoh Theta camera.
 Once your device is connected to its WiFi, open the camera option within Fieldwire in your tasks, the Photos page, or the Link markup tool on a plan.
-Then follow these steps:

-1) With the camera open, select the 360º option.
+With the camera open, select the 360º option.
 On the iOS app, this icon appears in the bottom right corner of the camera screen.
-On Android, you can locate the 360º option from the top right dropdown menu
+On Android, you can locate the 360º option from the top right drop-down menu.

-If you see an error message saying "Your camera is not currently supported" or something similar, then it may be because you need to update the firmware on your 360º camera.
-For example, the Ricoh Theta S cameras need to have firmware v01.62 or higher.
+If you see an error message that states "Your camera is not currently supported" you may need to update the firmware on your 360º camera.
 Please check your camera's manual or specifications if you find yourself in this situation.

 Once Fieldwire and the 360º camera are successfully connected, take your 360º photo with the camera by pressing its button.
-This 360º photo will download into Fieldwire and you can either take additional photos, or select "Done" (on iOS) or "Back" (on Android) to finish.
+This 360º photo will download into Fieldwire and you can either take additional photos or select "Done" (iOS) or "Back" (Android) to finish.

-Please note that only Project Admins and Members will be able to add 360º photos directly to the Photos page or attached to plans.
+Please note that only Project Admins and Members are able to add 360º photos directly to the Photos page or attach to plans.
 Project Admins, Members, and Followers will all be able to add 360º photos to tasks.